cloudmesh-book/book-latex-2018/cloud-technologies/all.md

 and indirect relations or patterns in the elements of the data, can be easily seen through graphs.
 The analysis of graphs can unveil significant insights.
-Oracle PGX (Parallel Graph AnalytiX) is a toolkit for graph analysis.  ``It is a fast, parallel, in-memory graph analytic framework that allows users to load up their graph data, run analytic algorithms on them, and to browse or store the result'' [@www-pgx].
+Oracle PGX (Parallel Graph AnalytiX) is a toolkit for graph analysis.

+> ``It is a fast, parallel, in-memory graph analytic framework that
+> allows users to load up their graph data, run analytic algorithms on
+> them, and to browse or store the result'' [@www-pgx].

 Graphs can be loaded from various sources like SQL and NoSQL databases, Apache Spark and Hadoop [@www-ora].

-# GraphLab -o-
+# GraphLab :o:

 |          |                           |